William Howard Taft: 27th Retrospective

 As President, he delegated responsibility, generally allowing his cabinet to do as they pleased.
 He fretted over and procrastinated in making decisions.
 Taft believed the President’s job was to uphold the Constitution.
 As a result, the groundbreaking policies set by the freewheeling Roosevelt began to reverse under Taft as Congress began to dismantle a lot of them.

-Taft received only 8 electoral votes in 2012 after being swept into office in 1908.
-He would lose weight after office and be named Chief Justice of the Supreme Court, still the only person to hold both positions in our nation’s history.
+Taft received only 8 electoral votes in 1912 after being swept into office in 1908.
+He would lose weight after office and be named Chief Justice of the Supreme Court, in 1921 still the only person to hold both positions in our nation’s history.

 We saw this with Adams following Washington, Van Buren following Jackson, and will see it with George H.W.
 Bush following Reagan.
 We will even see it to some degree with Harry Truman following Franklin Roosevelt.
 People are generally dissatisfied with the guy following the larger-than-life figure no matter how right or wrong they are.